 Data collection in the special education classroom is a big undertaking.
 A better understanding of the data collection process allows you to collect data more easily and to determine if your interventions and teaching strategies are effective.

-When I was working as a classroom teacher, I felt like I was constantly playing catch up, in an attempt to wade through a never-ending pile of paperwork.
-I am not great at delegating tasks, therefore I found myself spending countless hours after work trying to come up with data collection systems that I could manage on my own.
+When I was working as a classroom teacher, I felt like I was constantly playing catch up in an attempt to wade through a never-ending pile of paperwork.
+I am not great at delegating tasks, so I found myself spending countless hours after work trying to come up with data collection systems that I could manage on my own.

 Simply put, data collection helps you determine if your interventions or teaching methods are working.
 It will also highlight any changes that need to be made.